AnthropologieBiblique/BibleCommentary2md/README.md

-# AELF2md
+# BibleCommentary2md
- AELF bible to md format
+ Empty bible in md format with  embedded queries below each verse